gpuweb/WSL/Spec/source/index.rst

 The ``break;``, ``fallthrough;``, ``continue;`` and ``return;`` statements are always well-typed, and their behaviours are respectively {Break}, {Fallthrough}, {Continue} and {Return void}, annotated with the uniformity of the control-flow at this point.

-The statement ``return e;`` is well-typed if ``e`` is a well-typed expression of type T, and its behaviours is then {Return T}, annotated with the uniformity of the control-flow at this point.
+The statement ``return e;`` is well-typed if ``e`` is a well-typed expression of type T in control-flow of the same uniformity as that around the return statement, and its behaviours is then {Return T}, annotated with the uniformity of the control-flow at this point.

 ..
 The statement ``trap;`` is always well-typed.
 Its set of behaviours is {Return T} for whichever T makes the validation of the program pass (if one such T exists).